 Role at FSG

-In his over twelve years at FSG, Greg has led more than 100 client engagements, including over 60 projects advising multinational corporations on innovative shared value and CSR strategies.
-He leads FSG’s Global Development impact area and has worked professionally in nearly 20 developing countries throughout Africa, Asia, and Latin America.
-His work focuses on economic development, agriculture, education, health, environment, and social investment.
-Greg has published numerous influential papers and speaks regularly on topics of shared value, CSR, collective impact, and philanthropic effectiveness.
+In his over 13 years at FSG, Greg has led more than 100 client engagements, including over 60 projects advising multinational corporations on innovative shared value and CSR strategies.
+He has published numerous influential papers and speaks regularly on topics of shared value, CSR, collective impact, and philanthropic effectiveness.
+Greg has worked professionally in nearly 20 developing countries throughout Africa, Asia, and Latin America and his work spans economic development, agriculture, education, health, environment, and social investment.
+Some of Greg’s recent corporate clients include 3M, Cisco, Citi, GE, General Mills, Intel, Mars, Merck, P&G, Pfizer, SAP, and Target.

 Prior to joining FSG, Greg worked as a manager with Archstone Consulting and as a senior consultant with Deloitte Consulting.
 He advised leading corporations in the retail, consumer products manufacturing, and financial services sectors.
 His prior social sector experience includes serving as Manager of Program Operations for the US-Asia Environmental Partnership, a USAID-funded public-private partnership focused on environmental improvement and sustainable development in the Asia-Pacific region.